juand-r/EMNLP-2019/README.md

 # Papers: Tuesday Nov 5

-## Language learning
+## Language learning agents

 - Seeded self-play for language learning (LANTERN)
 - Learning to request guidance in emergent language (LANTERN)

 ## Text generation and GPT-2

-:boom: Attending to Future Tokens for Bidirectional Sequence Generation
+- :boom: Attending to Future Tokens for Bidirectional Sequence Generation
+> Can generate text from BERT.

-How Contextual are Contextualized Word Representations?
-Comparing the Geometry of BERT, ELMo, and GPT-2 Embeddings
+- How Contextual are Contextualized Word Representations?
+Comparing **the Geometry of BERT, ELMo, and GPT-2 Embeddings**

 ### Explainability